danrot/master-thesis/01_introduction.md

 MASSIVE ART WebServices[^1] in Dornbirn is currently implementing a new open source content management framework named Sulu[^2].
 The most fundamental base for this project is the PHP framework Symfony2[^3].
-Another important part of Sulu is the PHPCR[^4], which is a project defining some interfaces for a content repository.
+Another important part of Sulu is PHPCR[^4], which is a project defining some interfaces for a content repository.
 This specification is based on JCR[^5] (Java Content Repository).

 The concrete implementation of this interface used by Sulu is Jackalope[^6], which also includes some different transport layers.
 At the moment there are layers for Jackrabbit[^7], which is an implementation of a content repository from the apache foundation, and for Doctrine DBAL[^8], which is database abstraction layer.
-This means that you can also use a relational database as a content repository.
+This means that  a relational database can also serve as a content repository.

 ## Scientific problem

-Jackrabbit already supports versioning of content, so it was very easy to implement in Jackalope.
+Jackrabbit already supports versioning of content, so it was very easy to implement this in Jackalope.
 However, at the moment the Doctrine DBAL transport layer does not have any versioning capabilities.
 The goal of this thesis is to add this functionality to this transport layer.